-Name University ID Department Ran k College/Division Effective Date If granted approval to participate in the (following: Gradual Retirement Program, I hereby acknowle dge and voluntarily agr ee to the I relinquish my indefinite tenure effective tenured appointment and relinquishing ten ure effective this same date.
-I have attached a letter of retirement/resignation gnation from my I understand that in consideration of relinque continued employment of up to 1039 hours appointment.
-I request employment for call three consecutive years). s in a calendar year for no more than three years fo llowing termination of my tenured faculty I understand that my work schedule and as schedule and assignments in my tenured po based upon division/college needs and co osition.
-Further, my work assign I understand that my appointment will be at will be eligible for salary increases per the salary rate of this appointment during the d CBA during the period of this ap pointment.
-I under understand that I will receive University properties.
-I will also re nt FTE and acknowledge that I am personally respons hose that may apply to a post-retirement tirement plan, including w vithout limitation understand that continuation of my particip contingent upon fully satisfactory service as reement is I understand that this appointment is subject reference herein.
-When signed by all parti ncorporated by Signature of Faculty Member Da te For Division/College Use Only: (Note: inc lude below the total approved p eriod of employmer nt period for one, two or th ree years.)
-Approved Appointment Begin Date and End Date Current Annual Salary Rate \$ OHR Revi ew by: Date: APPROVED BY: Department Chair/Head/Director Da te Dean/Vice Provost/Vice President Da te Provost Da te

-APPENDIX J
+Name University ID

+Department Rank

+College/Division Effective Date

+If granted approval to participate in the Gradual Retirement Program, I hereby acknowledge and voluntarily agree to the following:

+I relinquish my indefinite tenure effective

+.
+I have attached a letter of retirement/resignation from my

+tenured appointment and relinquishing tenure effective this same date.

+I understand that in consideration of relinquishment of my tenure and appointment, I will receive an academic wage appointment for continued employment of up to 1039 hours in a calendar year for no more than three years following termination of my tenured faculty appointment.
+I request employment for calendar years 20, 20 and 20 (applicant may indicate one, two, or three consecutive years).

+I understand that my work schedule and assignments are at the discretion of my division chair and dean, and may be different from my schedule and assignments in my tenured position.
+Further, my work assignments will be reviewed periodically and may be adjusted based upon division/college needs and considerations.

+I understand that my appointment will be at my annual salary rate in effect on the date of my tenure relinquishment.
+I understand that I will be eligible for salary increases per the CBA during the period of this appointment.
+I understand that the University may reduce the salary rate of this appointment during the duration of the appointment in accord with the CBA.

+I understand that I will receive University provided health insurance contributions if I am eligible based on my employment FTE and PEBB eligibility requirements.
+I will also receive sick leave accruals if eligible under University rules and policies.

+I acknowledge that I am personally responsible for knowing and adhering to the terms of my retirement plan, including without limitation those that may apply to a post-retirement position with Western Oregon University.

+I understand that continuation of my participation in the Gradual Retirement Program during the term of the Program Agreement is contingent upon fully satisfactory service as determined by my division and college administration.

+I understand that this appointment is subject to the provisions of the CBA and WOU policies and standards, which are incorporated by reference herein.
+When signed by all parties listed below, this document becomes an employment contract.

+Signature of Faculty Member Date

+For Division/College Use Only: (Note: include be elow the total approved period of employment period fo or one, two or three years.)

+Approved Appointment Begin Date and End Date

+Current Annual Salary Rate \$ OHR Review by: Date:

+APPROVED BY:

+Department Chair/Head/Director Date -

+Dean/Vice Provost/Vice President Date

+Provost (Teaching p Date lan worksheet is available.)